 Mike Kreidler is Washington’s eighth insurance commissioner.
 A former member of Congress, he was first elected as insurance commissioner in 2000.
 He was re-elected to a fifth term in 2016.

 He retired as a lieutenant colonel from the Army Reserves with 20 years of service.

-He is a staunch advocate for consumer protection and as a fair and balanced regulator.
+Kreidler is a staunch advocate for consumer protection and known as a fair and balanced regulator.
 He earned the "Excellence in Consumer Advocacy Award" from consumer advisors to the National Association of Insurance Commissioners.

 From the boardroom of his local school district to the state Legislature and halls of Congress, Kreidler has represented Washingtonians for more than 40 years.

 A longtime advocate for state and federal health care reform

-Throughout his career, Commissioner Kreidler has been passionate about achieving health care coverage for all Washingtonians and has led the efforts to implement the Affordable Care Act in our state.
+Throughout his career, Commissioner Kreidler has been passionate about achieving health care coverage for all Washingtonians and led the efforts to implement the Affordable Care Act in our state.

 A national and international voice on climate change

-Since 2007, Commissioner Kreidler has chaired the National Association of Insurance Commissioners' Climate Change and Global Warming Work Group.
+Since 2007, Commissioner Kreidler has chaired the National Association of Insurance Commissioners' Climate Risk and Resilience Work Group.
 He led a successful push for insurers to disclose if and how they are preparing for the potential risks associated with climate change.

 In 2015, Kreidler joined the Paris Pledge for Action (www.parispledgeforaction.org) to limit global temperature rise to less than 2 degrees Celsius; and his office became a supporting institution for the UNEP FI Principles for Sustainable Insurance (PSI) Initiative (www.unepfi.org), the largest collaboration between the United Nations and the insurance industry, backing the aims of the Paris Agreement.
 In 2016, Commissioner Kreidler joined the UNEP’s Sustainable Insurance Forum (SIF), a network of insurance supervisors and regulators working together to strengthen their response to relevant sustainability challenges.